 Sharon White-Harrigan is the Executive Director of The Women’s Community Justice Association (WCJA), a gender-specific, trauma-informed, advocacy for justice agency that uplifts and amplifies the voices of all women who are experts through their life experiences and efforts.
-Prior to WCJA and leading BEYONDrosies2020 campaign, Sharon was the Program Director of a temporary residence for formerly incarcerated women at the Women’s Prison Association.
+Prior to WCJA and leading BEYONDrosies2020 campaign, Sharon was the Program Director and Clinical Director of a temporary residence for formerly incarcerated women at the Women’s Prison Association.
 She has worked in a range of direct service fields including reentry, domestic violence, homelessness, mental health and substance abuse.
 She has also worked on policy advocacy efforts and was a leader in the successful campaign to pass NY’s DV Survivors Justice Act in 2015.
-Sharon is also a minister, motivational speaker, adjunct lecturer, consultant, therapist, advisory member of the Survivor’s Justice Project, co-lead of the Bedford Hills project, and co-founder of the Justice for Women Task Force.
+Sharon is a minister, motivational speaker, adjunct lecturer, consultant, therapist, advisory member of the Survivor’s Justice Project, co-lead of the Bedford Hills project, and co-founder of the Justice for Women Task Force.
 In her presentations, Sharon draws upon her expertise as a licensed social worker, survivor of violence, and 11 years of incarceration.
-She holds a Master’s Degree in Social Work from Lehman College, and a Bachelor’s degree in Social Work and Criminal Justice from City University of New York where she was a Thomas W. Smith Fellow), and an Associate’s Degree in Liberal Arts.
+She holds a Master’s Degree in Social Work from Lehman College, and a Bachelor’s degree in Social Work and Criminal, (Thomas W. Smith Fellow), and an Associate’s Degree in Liberal Arts.
 Sharon is the recipient of many awards including the Sharon is the recipient of many awards including the 2019 Leadership Award for her contribution to the Domestic Violence Survivor’s Justice Act.

 *Danielle Minelli Pagnotta